 How to prepare for your future and invest your money wisely

 While short-term financial gains are always a welcomed bonus, having a diversified long-term investment plan will help you enjoy a sustainable financial future.
 There are many different long-term investment strategies to consider and it could be prudent to seek the advice of a financial planner to help.
-Regardless of how you choose to manage your investments, the below tips and options will give you a great head start.
+Regardless of how you choose to manage your investments, the below tips and options expand on our stock market 101 advice and will give you a great head start.

 Start a 401k or IRA as soon as possible

 These retirement savings plans have been used as long-term investment options by thousands of people across the nation.
 The main benefit to a 401k is that your employer will make a contribution to the plan, so in effect, you are receiving free money.
 You can exercise a degree of control over your 401k and have a say how your money is invested.
 But it is also heavily determined by your employer.
 Don’t worry if your employer doesn’t provide access to a 401k.
 With an IRA you will have control over your investments and generally have lower expenses.
 You can open an IRA for your retirement at TradeKing or Betterment even if you have a 401k.

 To maintain a coordinated and organized investment portfolio that you can easily manage requires keeping your investments and general finances separate.
 Simply pouring all of your available funds into one account can cause problems.
 It is advisable to create separate bank accounts to manage your funds correctly.
 Keep an account to store your salary and maintain a separate saving account that you use to transfer funds into your various investments.
 To further improve your management, we use Personal Capital to track all of our finances.
 It is great because it automatically updates so you don’t have to track things manually (pen/paper, spreadsheet, etc).